Video explains why doctors don’t always know best

 "This Thursday, Jan.
 31, is our daughter Emily's 10th birthday, a time that should be filled playfully gathering with friends and giddily unwrapping presents.
 But Emily will never experience any of those things - she was born still." - Amanda and Brent Spraker

-Dr. Doug Diekema of Seattle Children’s talks about the importance of getting children vaccinated.
+Dr. Doug Diekema of Seattle Children's Hospital talks about the importance of getting children vaccinated.

 Dr. Doug Diekema, director of education for pediatric bioethics at Seattle Children's Hospital, joins host Dr. Thad Woodard to discuss ethical issues in medicine, including how to balance parental freedom, child welfare and public health regarding mandatory school immunizations.